-FP-18/19-4.4 We will produce a sustainable and targeted Youth Engagement Strategy These points are ongoing due to some staffing shortages and the prioritisation of Actions: the bid into Liverpool City Region Combined Adult Education Budget.
-The outcome We will produce a clear set of priorities and objectives for the Services Youth from this opportunity will become more apparent in early 2019.
-Engagement Department. from this opportunity will become more apparent in early 2019.
-We will produce a prospectus for MFRS Youth Engagement programmes. • We will produce a funding strategy which explores multiple avenues to achieve medium to long term financial stability for our Youth Engagement Programmes.
+We will produce a sustainable and targeted Youth Engagement Strategy Actions:

+- We will produce a clear set of priorities and objectives for the Services Youth Engagement Department. - We will produce a prospectus for MFRS Youth Engagement programmes. - We will produce a funding strategy which explores multiple avenues to achieve medium to long term financial stability for our Youth Engagement Programmes.